Monday 6 to Friday 10 August 2018

 20th Anniversary Guest Lecture

-To celebrate the 20th anniversary of the EU Competition Law Summer School we have arranged a special guest lecture examining what the future holds for EU competition law.
+To celebrate the 20th anniversary of the Summer School we have arranged a special guest lecture by John Temple Lang, who was in the Legal Service of the European Commission and is a former Director in DG Competition, to examining what the future holds for EU competition law.

 The subject coverage, the setting and the quality of the speakers was top notch.
 Overall it was stimulating, thought provoking and of real practical benefit